Mi Perú District

-Mi Perú is a district of the Constitutional Province of Callao in Peru, and one of the seven districts that comprise the port city of Callao.
+Mi Perú is a district of Callao, Peru.
+Initially a slum, it was elevated to a populated centre and was ultimately made a district in 2014.

 History

 Mi Perú was part of Ventanilla District until May 17, 2014, when it was created as District by Law N° 30197.

 Geography

 The district has a total land area of 2.47 km2.
 Its administrative center is located 34 meters above sea level.